bentoml/Yatai/README.md

-# 🦄️ Yatai: Model Deployment at scale on Kubernetes
+# 🦄️ Yatai: Production-first ML platform on Kubernetes

 [![actions_status](https://github.com/bentoml/yatai/workflows/CICD/badge.svg)](https://github.com/bentoml/yatai/actions)
 [![join_slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.bentoml.org)

-Yatai helps ML teams to deploy large scale model serving workloads on Kubernetes.
-It standardizes [BentoML](https://github.com/bentoml) deployment on Kubernetes, provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.
+Yatai is a production-first platform for your machine learning needs.
+It brings collaborative [BentoML](https://github.com/bentoml) workflows to Kubernetes, helps ML teams to run model serving at scale, while simplifying model management and deployment across teams.

 👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)

+## Why Yatai?

+* Yatai accelerates the process of taking ML models from training stage to production and reduces the operational overhead of running a reliable model serving system.

+* Yatai simplifies collaboration between Data Science and Engineering teams.
+It is designed to leverage the BentoML standard and streamline production ML workflows.

+* Yatai is a cloud native platform with a wide range of integrations to best fit your infrastructure needs, and it is easily customizable for your CI/CD needs.

-Core features:
+## Core features:

+* **Bento Registry** - manage all your team's ML models via simple Web UI and API, and store ML assets on cloud blob storage
 * **Deployment Automation** - deploy Bentos as auto-scaling API endpoints on Kubernetes and easily rollout new versions
-* **Bento Registry** - manage all your team's Bentos and Models, backed by cloud blob storage (S3, MinIO)
-* **Observability** - monitoring dashboard helping users to identify model performance issues
+* **Observability** - monitoring dashboard and logging integration helping users to identify model performance issues
 * **CI/CD** - flexible APIs for integrating with your training and CI pipelines